small-hack/argocd-apps/postgres/operators/cloud-native-postgres/backups/README.md

-# Backup, Recovery and Major-Upgrade Guide
+# Mino/Postgres Backups, Recovery, and Major-Upgrades

-This guide will document the full backup and restore process for postgres and minio.
+This guide will walk you through the full deployment, backup, and recovery process for a local Minio deployment and postgres cluster using k8up and Backblaze B2.

+Recommended reading: [S3 as the universal infrastructure backend](https://medium.com/innovationendeavors/s3-as-the-universal-infrastructure-backend-a104a8cc6991) - Davis Treybig

 ## Outline

 1. K3s Cluster creation
 2. Minio instance and user setup
-3. Deploy postgres cluster
+3. Deploy Postgres cluster
-4. Seed postgres with sample data
+4. Seed Postgres with sample data
 5. Configure scheduled backups of Minio to B2
 6. Restore Minio from B2 backups
 7. Restore CNPG from Minio Backups